mbrsagor/service24/README.md

 - Django 3.0.5
 - MongoDB 4.0.14

 The following steps will walk you thru installation on a Mac.
 Linux should be similar.
-It's also possible to develop on a Windows machine, but I have not documented the steps.If you've developed django apps on Windows, you should have little problem getting up and running.
+It's also possible to develop on a Windows machine, but I have not documented the steps.
+If you've developed django apps on Windows, you should have little problem getting up and running.

 ###### On Mac
 First you will install mongo in your system.